joannawongww/meet/README.md

 THEN: Users should see a list of events with details collapsed

 Scenario 2: User can expand an event to see details
-GIVEN: User at page showing events in the selected city
+GIVEN: User is at home page
 WHEN: User click on 'show details' button
-THEN: User should see more details on the event
+THEN: User should see the event details expanded

 Scenario 3: User can collapse an event to hide details
-GIVEN: User clicked on 'show details' of interested event
+GIVEN: event details are expanded after user clicked 'show details'
-WHEN: User click on 'hide details'
+WHEN: the user click 'hide details' button
-THEN: User should see the event details hidden
+THEN: the user should see the event details collapsed

 ## Feature 3: Specify number of events